 - Follow package instructions for cooking the pancakes the way you normally would.
 Try for uniform sizes when making them, using an ice cream scooper will help with this.
 Stack up and enjoy the love!

 *Tips: mix all of your colors before cooking any pancakes.
 Cook all of the batter from the first bowl before moving on to the other colors.
-We used a slightly slower heat and did not use butter or oil for obtain the prefect coloring that didn’t brown.
+We used a slightly slower heat and did not use butter or oil for obtain the perfect coloring that didn’t brown.
 The pancakes were still tasty-and you can add the butter when eating.